ontio/ontology-java-sdk/docs/en/record.md

 > Note: codeAddress is the address of the record contract。

-2. Save data to the chain
+2. attest data onto the blockchain

 ```